DarkGhostHunter/Laraload/README.md

 * The package returns errors when I used it!

-Check you're using PHP 7.4.3 (critical), and Opcache is enabled.
+Check you're using latest PHP 7.4 version (critical), and Opcache is enabled.
 Also, check your storage directory is writable.

 As a safe-bet, you can use the safe preloader script in `darkghosthunter/preloader/helpers/safe-preloader.php` and debug the error.